akhilabrahamt/mp3-metadata-edit/README.md

 Instructions:
+* For this to work, you must have an account in ACRCloud.
+You'll get the access key and other details from there.
 * medit.py is the main file.
+* Edit the 'xxx' in medit.py with the details from ACRCloud.
 * To run this, you have to mention it as 'python medit.py song.mp3' in terminal.